NetSupport Connectivity Server Configuration Utility - General tab

 Listening Port and Interfaces

 Listen on all IP interfaces: By default, the installed NetSupport Connectivity Server component uses the local IP address(es) and communicates through port 443.
+You can change this if required.

 Comms.
 Management Packet Interval